cleechtech/cleechtech-blog/README.md

 $ hexo deploy
 ```

-Your build will automagically be deployed to the master branch of https://github.com/connor11528/connor11528.github.io (specified in **_config.yml**)
+The build will automatically deploys to the master branch of https://github.com/connor11528/connor11528.github.io (specified in **_config.yml**)

 ### Partials